 Children with separation anxiety disorder often cry and plead with the person who is leaving and, after the person leaves, think only about being reunited.

-Doctors base the diagnosis on symptoms and their duration.
+Doctors base the diagnosis on symptoms and their intensity and duration.

 Behavioral therapy is usually effective, and individual and family psychotherapy may help.